Ginger Kids: Plot

-Initially peaceful, Cartman's movement quickly becomes violent and Black Panther/Nazi-esque in tone, arguing that Gingers are a "great race", though when he tries to name a successful "ginger", the gingers are forced to simply declare themselves as being like "Ron Howard… and others."
+Initially peaceful, Cartman's movement quickly becomes violent and Nazi-esque in tone, arguing that Gingers are a "great race", though when he tries to name a successful "ginger", the gingers are forced to simply declare themselves as being like "Ron Howard… and others."
 He and his organization start holding protests, including beating up a brunette who played Little Orphan Annie, for playing a redhead but not actually being one.
 Eventually, Cartman convinces the Ginger kids to decide to kill all the town's non-gingers by telling them "The only way to fight hate… is with MORE hate!"

 An hour before dawn, the boys decide to sneak into Cartman's room and change him back to his original appearance.
 However, on their way over to his house, Ginger kids start to creep out of seemingly nowhere and follow them.
 At first, though terrified, the boys try to ignore them and decide to go home.
 Kenny is suddenly snatched away, prompting Kyle and Stan to break into a run.
 Meanwhile, children across the town are abducted from their homes by the Ginger kids.
 Eventually, Stan and Kyle are the only ones left.
 They lock themselves in a barn for protection but the Ginger kids break in and capture them both.

 All the non-gingers are taken to the Sunset Room at the Airport Hilton Hotel, complete with a lava pit and refreshment buffet.
 They are all imprisoned in cages and will be chosen for sacrifice one by one.

 "Daywalker" Kyle is chosen as the first.
 Cartman states a "half-ginger" is much worse than one with no such trait.
 However, he asks that before he dies, he say something private to Cartman.
 Kyle whispers in Cartman's ear that he is not in fact a "ginger".
 Now thinking only of self-preservation, he realizes that if his own cult were to learn of his true physical identity he too would die with every other non-"ginger kid" of the town.
 Cartman pretends to have had an epiphany that everyone should live in harmony and peace since Kyle's speech, then gets everyone to sing a song about how the different races should live together in peace.
 As the non-gingers are freed, an annoyed Kyle calls Cartman a "manipulative asshole" for his hypocrisy.
 Cartman gleefully responds "Yes, but I'm not going to die".